sst/guide/_chapters/setting-up-your-project-on-seed.md

 ![Click Enable Unit Tests in Seed](/assets/part2/click-enable-unit-tsts-in-seed.png)

 Back in our pipeline, you'll notice that our **dev** stage is hooked up to `main`.
 This means that any commits to `main` will trigger a build in dev.
 To keep things simple, we'll want to deploy to prod when we push to `main`.
-We also need to add our secret environment variables.

 Let's do that next.